-For those seeking a "hip hotel" that acknowledges Seattle's role in the arts — and as the birthplace of "grunge," the Hotel Max is an excellent choice.
+For those seeking a place to sleep that acknowledges Seattle's role in the arts — and as the birthplace of grunge music — the Hotel Max is an excellent choice.
 A bonus is its companion restaurant, Miller's Guild, a live-fire steakhouse, directed by stellar chef Jason Wilson.
-Another option is the chic and simple Hotel Ändra, with celebrity chef Tom Douglas' Mediterranean-themed Lola as the hotel's restaurant serving breakfast, lunch and dinner with a full bar.
-For accommodations with drop-dead water views, no hotel in Seattle can beat The Edgewater on Pier 67, which was built for the 1962 World's Fair and remains the city's only waterfront hotel.
-The Arctic Club Seattle, a restored Seattle classic, combines the history and grandeur of an early twentieth century men's club with contemporary design and amenities.
+Another option is the Ace Hotel, known as very fashion-forward and budget-friendly.
+For accommodations with drop-dead water views, no hotel in Seattle can beat The Edgewater on Pier 67, which was built for the 1962 World's Fair and remains the city's only right-on-the-waterfront hotel.
+The Arctic Club Seattle, a restored Seattle classic, combines the history and grandeur of an early 20th-century men's club with contemporary design and amenities.

-SEATTLE DAY 1: Space Needle, Experience Music Project, Pike Place Market and Seattle Aquarium
+1: Space Needle, Experience Music Project, Pike Place Market and Seattle Aquarium

-Hop aboard the Seattle Center Monorail at Westlake Center (a shopping mall located between Fourth and Fifth Avenues at Pine Street) for the one-mile ride to the 74-acre Seattle Center, the site of the 1962 World's Fair.
-The exposition gave the city its landmark Space Needle, a 605-foot tower that still turns heads more than 50 years later, the Center remains a draw for both residents and tourists.
-For the full experience, ride a glass-sided elevator 520 feet up to the observation deck to enjoy stunning 360-degree views stretching across Puget Sound west to the Olympic Mountains on the Olympic Peninsula, and east to the Cascade Range.
-On a clear day looking south, you'll see snowcapped Mount Rainier.
-Another highlight of the Space Needle is its dramatic revolving restaurant, SkyCity, where you can enjoy brunch, lunch or dinner.
-At the base of the Space Needle, visit Seattle's newest treasure — the spectacular Chihuly Garden and Glass, which dramatically showcases the exuberant colorful blown glass creations of the internationally famous glass artist, Dale Chihuly.
+Hop aboard the Seattle Center Monorail right downtown at Westlake Center (a shopping mall located between Fourth and Fifth Avenues at Pine Street) for the one-mile ride to the 74-acre Seattle Center.
+The site of the 1962 World's Fair and the exposition that gave the city its landmark Space Needle, a 605-foot tower that still turns heads more than 50 years later, the Center remains a draw for both residents and tourists.
+For the full experience, ride a glass-sided elevator 520 feet up to the observation deck where you can enjoy stunning 360-degree views stretching across Puget Sound west to the Olympic Mountains on the Olympic Peninsula, and east to the Cascade Range.
+On a clear day, you'll see snowcapped Mount Rainier 60 miles south of the city.
+At the base of the Space Needle, visit Seattle's newest treasure — the spectacular Chihuly Garden and Glass, which highlights the exuberant colorful blown glass creations of the internationally famous glass artist, Dale Chihuly.
 Born in nearby Tacoma, the 70-year-old artist designed the museum, which includes Collections Café serving lunch and dinner overlooking thet Chihuly Gardens.
 For nearly the same view as you get at the top of "The Needle" — but with a postcard-perfect view of the Needle itself — hike halfway up nearby Queen Anne Hill to Kerry Park.
 It's an ideal spot for photo opportunities and counting crane hovering over Seattle's newest apartment and condo buildings.

-Seattle Center is also home to the nationally-renowned Seattle Repertory Theatre, the Intiman Theatre, the highly acclaimed Seattle Children's Theatre and McCaw Hall, home of the Seattle Opera and Pacific Northwest Ballet.
+Seattle Center is also home to the nationally-renowned Seattle Repertory Theatre, the Intiman Theatre, the highly acclaimed Seattle Children's Theatre and McCaw Hall, home of the Seattle Opera, and Pacific Northwest Ballet.
 As you walk the grounds, take time to see the International Fountain with its continuous water and music displays that shoot 120-feet in the air.
 Bring swimsuits for the kids, who are welcome to play in the fountain.

-Return on the monorail (or grab a taxi) and then walk a few blocks to Pike Place Market, often called the soul of Seattle.
-With views across Elliot Bay to the majestic Olympic Mountains on the Olympic Peninsula, this vibrant and colorful market celebrated its 100th birthday in 2007 as the oldest working farmers' market in the U.S. Today, the year-round public market hosts 250 merchants, 100 farmers, 200 craftspeople and scores of street performers daily.
-From a bounty of fresh produce and flowers in artistic displays, to tastes of crunchy cheese curds at Beecher's Handmade Cheese and the clever antics of Market hawkers — including salmon and halibut tossed in the air by lively fishmongers — this is indeed the true heart of Seattle.
+Return on the Monorail (or grab a taxi), and then walk a few blocks west to Pike Place Market, often called the Soul of Seattle.
+With views across Elliott Bay to the majestic Olympic Mountains on the Olympic Peninsula, this vibrant and colorful market celebrated its 100th birthday in 2007 as the oldest continuously working farmers' market in the U.S. Today, the year-round public market hosts 250 merchants, 100 farmers, 200 craftspeople and scores of street performers daily.
+From a bounty of fresh produce and flowers in artistic displays, to tastes of squeaky cheese curds at Beecher's Handmade Cheese, and the clever antics of market salespeople — including salmon and halibut tossed in the air by lively fishmongers — this is indeed the true heart of Seattle.
 A tip: If you need a cocktail stop, Radiator Whiskey is located right inside the Market and offers some of the best cocktails in town through its custom barrel-aging system.
 Stop in to enjoy local, domestic, and foreign whiskeys served with a smoked-meat-inspired food menu.